-Terry Virts knew he wanted to be an astronaut as a kindergartener reading his first book about the Apollo missions while growing up in Columbia, Maryland.
-He excelled in school, graduated from the U.S. Air Force Academy in 1989, and earned a Master of Aeronautical Science from Embry-Riddle.
+Terry Virts graduated from the U.S. Air Force Academy in 1989 with a major in Applied Mathematics and a minor in French, and earned a Master of Aeronautical Science from Embry-Riddle Aeronautical University.
 Terry was commissioned as an officer in the USAF and earned his pilot wings.
 After being stationed in Florida, Georgia, South Korea and in Germany, Terry was selected for Test Pilot School at Edwards Air Force Base, California.
 He has logged over 5,300 flight hours in more than 40 different aircraft including the F-16 “Viper” and the Space Shuttle.

 Terry is very active on social media with more than half a million followers on Twitter and Instagram.
 One of his most memorable tweets was on February 28, 2015 following the death of beloved Star Trek actor, Leonard Nimoy who portrayed Spock.
 Terry tweeted an image of the Vulcan salute–“Live long and prosper”–from the Cupola as the ISS flew over Boston, the city of Nimoy’s birth.
 From the Cupola, Terry also explored his other calling, Photography.
 He has a unique perspective about the earth having taken more photos from space than any other astronaut.

-His book “View From Above” will be released on 3 October 2017.
-This National Geographic sponsored work will feature the best of Terry’s photographs along with his stories from space, reproducing the experiences of spaceflight in book format.
+His book “View From Above” was released on 3 October 2017.
+This National Geographic sponsored work features the best of Terry’s photographs along with his stories from space, reproducing the experiences of spaceflight in book format.

-Terry is fluent in Russian and French, and is also a cinematographer and certified drone pilot.
+Terry is also a cinematographer and certified drone pilot.
+He speaks Russian and French.
 He looks forward to the next step in his journey—sharing with people in all corners of the world the unique stories, perspectives and insights of a pilot, astronaut, author and photographer.